 WATMOS Housing Co-operative owns the homes and each TMO is responsible for the day to day management of the homes.

 To find out more information about WATMOS Housing Co-operative please visit www.watmos.org.uk

 Other Social Housing Providers

-There are a number of other Social Housing Providers who also have homes in Walsall, to view the list please follow this link
+There are a number of other Social Housing Providers who also have homes in Walsall, to view the list please view the Access to housing booklet

 HomeSwapper is available to secure and assured tenants in social housing (rented property) who want to swap homes.
 This is also called mutual exchange.
 You will usually be allowed to swap your home with a tenant, from another council or housing association, who lives in Walsall.
 Please check directly with your own landlord if they have signed up to HomeSwapper.